- This show has provided perhaps one of the biggest examples of Getting Crap Past the Radar ever:

 - Oh, and by the way, when we say "mating dance", we mean mating dance.
 As mentioned above, while singing, Kowalski uses some suggestive dance moves that include putting his flippers behind his head, shaking his hips and behind right in front of the chicken's face and finishing it off with a lying pose that just screams Ready for Lovemaking.
 Now, Kowalski and the chicken are both birds and many birds, including penguins, use dancing to attract their mating partners.
 And the song itself uses lyrics like "I've got what you need - the Kowalski" and "You know that you can't handle the Kowalski".
 Yes, The Penguins of Madagascar, a kid show airing on Nickelodeon, just got away with Intercourse with You song.

 - In "The Terror of Madagascar" after Burt gets stuck in the wall, Julien leaves in a huff, lifting Burt's tail and...appearing on the other side from Burt's mouth.
 It's pretty obvious that the censors are dead.

 - In "Tangled In The Web" we get a closeup of Alice's butt when she spanks it while singing into a banana.

 - In "Antics on Ice", when Skipper and Kowalski were trying to come up with an explanation to Private as to what they've been doing all this time while he was watching the Lunacorn show, Kowalski mimes something for Skipper to say (out of eyesight of Private).
 One of the things he does is touching his face with his flippers.
-Skpper, trying to interpret the mime blurts out "Touching ourselves" or is he actually saying "Punching ourselves".
+Skipper, trying to interpret the mime blurts out "Touching ourselves" (Although some think he said "Punching").
 Either way, it sounds raunchy.